Overview

 Ingredients in Protein Powders

 Many protein powders use artificial sweeteners rather than sugar.
-Overall we do not see detrimental effects from non-nutritive sweeteners.
+Overall, we do not see detrimental effects from non-nutritive sweeteners.
 Some red flags show concerns about gut microbiome health and the impact of non-nutritive or artificial sweeteners on future preferences for sweet foods.
 For an in-depth analysis of natural and artificial sweeteners, see this article.

-A study done by the Clean Label Project tested 134 of the top-selling protein powders and found many of them contained heavy metals, like arsenic, lead, and cadmium.
+A study by the Clean Label Project tested 134 of the top-selling protein powders and found many of them contained heavy metals like arsenic, lead, and cadmium.
 These are most likely from the soil ingredients are grown in.
 Over 50% of the products tested contained BPA, a known endocrine disruptor, likely from the packaging.
 Organic products, on average, had twice the amount of heavy metals than non-organic.
 75% of the plant-based proteins tested positive for lead.

 The protein powder you buy is largely a factor of the source of protein being within your dietary preferences and choosing a flavor you like.
 One resource I look to when purchasing supplements is Labdoor.
-This is an independent company that tests supplements to determine whether the products have what they claim on the label and don’t contain any harmful ingredients or contaminants.
+This independent company tests supplements to determine whether the products have what they claim on the label and don’t contain any harmful ingredients or contaminants.
 You can see the rankings for protein on the Labdoor website.

 Recommendations for Protein Powder